sajera/s-logger/README.md

 var customLog = log.create( 'uniqueIdOfLogger-hash-care', config );

-// It does not intersect with the other loggers log.DEBUG // default false, but inherit previos changes
+// default false, but inherit previos changes log.DEBUG customLog.DEBUG // It does not intersect with the other loggers

 // Can be another file (connected later) if ( customLog === ( require('s-logger') ).get('uniqueIdOfLogger-hash-care') ) {